What is ISO?

 This is deliberate.
 The ISO settings are designed to double (or halve) the exposure in the same way that the lens aperture settings & shutter speed settings are, and this is why the lens aperture, shutter speed and ISO are often described as the ‘exposure triangle’.

 For example, if you wanted to use a faster shutter speed without changing your aperture, you can increase the ISO instead.

-OK, so an example of when you may use a high ISO could be if you are somewhere dark and either can't use a flash or if you don't have a tripod and need to let extra light in and don't want camera shake - you can up your ISO and maintain a faster shutter speed.
+An example of when you may use a high ISO could be if you are somewhere dark and either can't use a flash or if you don't have a tripod and need to let extra light in to the camera and don't want camera shake - you can up your ISO to maintain a faster shutter speed.

 In a church for example or a cave maybe.
 Some historical buildings wont allow use of flash so if you have no tripod with you - having a higher ISO will give you the extra light on the sensor that you need.